imguna2218/README-files/system_change.md

     sudo visudo
     ```

+    --

+    ```bash
+    which chown
+    ```
+    with the path obtained .... ex : `/usr/bin/chown`

-2.  **Add the following line to the end of the file.** Scroll all the way to the bottom and add this exact line.
+3.  **Add the following line to the end of the file.** Scroll all the way to the bottom and add this exact line.
 Replace `gunasekhar` with your actual username if it's different.

     ```
-    gunasekhar ALL=(ALL) NOPASSWD: /usr/local/bin/isolate
+    gunasekhar ALL=(ALL) NOPASSWD: /usr/local/bin/isolate, /usr/bin/chown
     ```

       * **`gunasekhar`**: The user who gets the permission.